silvinus/Cryptobot/README.md

 # Cryptobot
-a .net core bot for retrieve crypto money information
+a .net core bot to retrieve crypto money informations